Eschatologue/CM_wiki/docs/spells/1st-level.md

 A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear.
 You gain 5 temporary Hit Points for the duration.
 If a creature hits you with a melee attack while you have these Hit Points, the creature takes 5 cold damage.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, both the temporary Hit Points and the cold damage increase by 5 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, both the temporary Hit Points and the cold damage increase by 5 for each slot level above 1st.

 ### Arms of Hadar
 *1st-level conjuration*